grahamegrieve/medicalert/pages/_includes/intro.md

  <tr><td>Doctor List</td><td><code>GET [base]/CareTeam?patient=[id]</code></td><td>see <a href="StructureDefinition-DoctorList.html">Doctor List</a></td></tr>
 </table>

-All of these requests return a Bundle - a FHIR resouce that contains other resources. e.g. a list of resources of the described kind.
+All of these requests return a Bundle - a FHIR resource that contains other resources. e.g. a list of resources of the described kind.
 If an empty bundle is returned, the member has not recorded any relevant information, or decided not to share it.